aerosengart/aerosengart.github.io/_posts/2025-02-18-score-test-one-sided.md

 In geometry, if we assume that $S$ is closed and convex, then the _solid tangent cone_ to $S$ at $\bar{\mathbf{x}} \in b(S)$ (where $b(S)$ is the boundary of $S$) is the closure, $\text{cl}(C)$, of the cone, $C$, made of all rays that start at $\bar{\mathbf{x}}$ and intersect with $S$ at at least one $\mathbf{y} \in S$ where $\mathbf{y} \neq \bar{\mathbf{x}}$.
 That is, the set $$\{ \bar{\mathbf{x}} + t \mathbf{y} \rvert \mathbf{y} \in K, t \in [0, +\infty) \}$$. -->

 ---

 ## Introduction

+In our setting, it is important to consider a one-sided alternative because variances are non-negative.
+As pointed out by Hall and Praestgaard (2001)[^fn-hall], omnibus tests like that of Lin (1997)[^fn-lin], which implicitly test against a two-sided alternative, have power against these impossible cases.
+They also explain that the claim that Lin's global test for homogeneity is locally asymptotically most stringest does not hold in particular boundary cases.
+Thus, it seems worthwhile to pursue explicitly one-sided tests, most of which are related to cones.

+### All About Cones
 As an introduction into the theoretical/geometric setting we are interested in, I will cover some of the background and results in Shapiro[^fn-shapiro] This will give us a better foundation for what's to come.

 Shapiro restricts his attention to